 So what does this mean?
 Although the impact of this withdrawal of prior guidance will be muted in states like California with very active state labor departments/commissioners and aggressive plaintiffs’ bars where the state’s standards are equal to or greater than those created by the FLSA, it is still big news, at least symbolically.
 Although not surprising, this move is a follow-through by the Trump Administration that it would reverse what it views as onerous executive guidance and regulations in favor of a more business-friendly tone.
 And it is probably fair to say that the Trump Administration will move, either by some form of executive action, or through a Congressional bill, to limit or eliminate the “joint employer” test enunciated by the NLRB in Browning-Ferris, even if some or all of the NLRB’s joint employer test is upheld on appeal (oral argument in this matter was held before the U.S. Court of Appeals, District of Columbia, on March 9, 2017, so an appellate decision could be forthcoming soon).

 For California employers, today’s press release is a continued signal of a change of tone at the federal level, but really should not change the day to day business of complying with the generally higher bar set by California wage and hour laws.
 Moreover, it bears repeating, as we have stated in prior blog posts, that nowhere in the FLSA is the term “employee” defined in any helpful or meaningful way—and California law is similarly unhelpful in this regard.
-So the various California and federal tests for independent contractor-versus-employee status, which, though varied, generally look to the totality of the circumstances at hand (including notably the degree of control exercised over the worker’s tasks), are still squarely in the mix.
+So the various California and federal tests for independent contractor-vs.-employee status, which, though varied, generally look to the totality of the circumstances at hand (including notably the degree of control exercised over the worker’s tasks), are still squarely in the mix.
 For this reason, employers would be well advised to work with counsel to carefully review their independent contractor/employee classifications to fully assess any exposure risk.